Bill Roe (American football)

-William Oliver Roe II (February 6, 1958 – September 13, 2003) was a former American football linebacker in the National Football League (NFL) for the Dallas Cowboys and New Orleans Saints.
+William Oliver Roe II (February 6, 1958 – September 13, 2003) was an American professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys and New Orleans Saints.
 He also was a member of the Boston Breakers, Memphis Showboats and Birmingham Stallions in the United States Football League (USFL).
-He played college football at the University of Colorado.
+He played college football for the Colorado Buffaloes.

-Early years
+Early life

 Roe attended Thornwood High School, where he practiced football, basketball, baseball and track.
 He accepted a football scholarship from the University of Colorado Boulder.
 He became a starter at inside linebacker as a junior and received honorable mention All-Big Eight honors.
 He lost the final 3 games with a right knee injury, which required offseason surgery.

 As a senior, he received All-Big Eight honors, after leading the conference in tackles (162) and the team in interceptions (3).
 He also had 10 tackles for loss, 3 sacks and 10 or more tackles in seven games, becoming the first player to win Big Eight Defensive Player of the Week honors two weeks in a row (Nov.
 17 and Nov.
 24).
 He posted 12 unassisted tackles and one sack against the University of Kansas.
 He registered 18 tackles against the University of Missouri.
-He returned an interception for a 69-yard touchdown against the University of Nebraska.
+He returned an interception for a 69-yard touchdown against Nebraska.
 His best game came against Kansas State University, when he registered 24 tackles (second most in school history) and 2 interceptions.
 In 1978, he won the school's heavyweight boxing championship.

 Professional career

 Dallas Cowboys

-After the Dallas Cowboys entered the 1980 NFL Draft without their first and second round draft choices (traded to the Baltimore Colts for John Dutton), the team made Roe their first selection in the third round (78th overall).
+After the Dallas Cowboys entered the 1980 NFL draft without their first and second round draft choices (traded to the Baltimore Colts for John Dutton), the team made Roe their first selection in the third round (78th overall).
 As a rookie, he played mainly on special teams.

 On August 24, 1981, he was placed on the injured reserve list with a sprained ankle.
 He was released on September 3, 1982.

 Boston Breakers (USFL)

-On January 1983, he signed with the Denver Gold of the United States Football League, which traded him along with the rights to Dick Jauron to the Boston Breakers in February, in exchange for the rights to Tom Davis and an eighth round draft choice.
+In January 1983, he signed with the Denver Gold of the United States Football League, which traded him along with the rights to Dick Jauron to the Boston Breakers in February, in exchange for the rights to Tom Davis and an eighth round draft choice.
 The Breakers named him their starting inside linebacker.